muratk3n/thirdwave/en/README.md

 ---

-Kemal himself was born in Thessaloniki BTW, in today's Greece.
+Kemal himself was born and raised in Thessaloniki BTW, in today's Greece.

 He sure as shit didn't look Asiatic.